A Weekend of Weaving

 Her artwork has been exhibited internationally including Onna House SOHO NYC, Amelie Maison D’Art, Paris, France, Mana Contemporary, Jersey City, New Jersey, and The Invisible Dog Gallery, Brooklyn, New York.
 She has been able to share her practice in publications like Maake Magazine and the Create!
 Magazine’s Alchemy issue, she has also been interviewed such as Botanical Colors' Feedback Friday.
 She has collaborated with a diverse range of creative spaces and is a former resident of the Texere Textile Residency and Textilmiðstöð Iceland.

-Create with nature in an inspirational environment and sleep among the stars.
+• Create with nature in an inspirational environment and sleep among the stars.
+Each accommodation at Gatherwild is created by artists and designed for comfort and delight.
+Each site offers privacy as well as convenience.
 Choose from a design forward solo or shared accommodation.
-Farm fresh meals are provided.

 Daily Schedule